 System-generated approval can be much quicker but isn’t always as accurate and often has more terms and conditions attached to it.

-How long does pre-approval last for?
+How long does a pre-approval take?

 This will depend on which lender you go with, but as a general rule, home loan pre-approval lasts for between three to six months.
 This should give you more than enough time to find an adequate property for your needs and get your finances together.
 But once this period has expired, you’ll probably have to go through the whole approval process again.